-Lisa buys a house after 20 September 1985 but stops using it as her main residence for the 10 years immediately before she sells it.
-During this period, she rents it out for six years and leaves it vacant for four years.
+Lisa bought a house after 20 September 1985, but stopped using it as her main residence for the 10 years immediately before she sold it.
+During this period, she rented it out for six years and left it vacant for four years.

 Lisa chooses to treat the dwelling as her main residence for the period after she stopped living in it, so she disregards any capital gain or capital loss she makes on the sale of the dwelling.
-The maximum period the dwelling can continue to be her main residence while she uses it to produce income is six years.
+The maximum period the dwelling can continue to be her main residence while she used it to produce income is six years.
 However, while the house is vacant, the period is unlimited, which means the exemption applies for the whole 10 years.

-In addition to this, as the dwelling is fully exempt because Lisa made this choice, the 'home first used to produce income' rule (explained on page 65) does not apply.
+In addition to this, as the dwelling is fully exempt because Lisa made this choice, the 'home first used to produce income' rule does not apply.